 Libraries systems appear to be one of the success stories of shared services in local government.
+At July 2109 over 90 Library authorities (around 45%) were part of one kind of shared Library Management System (LMS) shared service.
+As many library authorities are already shared services it means that over half of the UK councils are in a shared LMS.
 There is a national shared service (for discovering books and resources) and by 2015 over a quarter of UK *Library* authorities (representing a higher share of councils) share a library system.
 Some like the selms consortium and The London Libraries Consortium are very large indeed.
 Some shared services, like the September 2015 contract for a library system for Wales, are national in scope.
 The Welsh initiative anticipates savings of 60-70%.

 London Library Consortium

 Case study from:Department for Digital, Culture, Media & Sport Part of:Libraries shaping the future: toolkit and case studies and Library services Published:30 November 2016